UP approves Kanwar Yatra amid pandemic

 “Chief minister Yogi Adityanath has asked us to coordinate with neighbouring Bihar and Uttarakhand and ensure Covid guidelines are followed during the yatra,” Sehgal said.

-Another senior government official said on condition of anonymity that top officials were figuring out how to coordinate with the Uttarakhand authorities after the government there cancelled the Yatra due to the pandemic, and asked the devotees not to come to Haridwar to collect Ganga water.
+Another senior government official said on condition of anonymity that top officials were figuring out how to coordinate with the Uttarakhand authorities after the government there cancelled the yatra again due to the pandemic and asked the devotees not to come to Haridwar to collect Ganga water.

 “We are thinking of different options if devotees are not allowed to visit Haridwar to collect Ganga Jal.
 One option could be to provide water from Haridwar through tankers to the devotees in UP; the other could be to persuade the devotees to collect Ganga water by staying within UP,” the official cited above said.